Dimitar Iliev (footballer, born 1988)

-Dimitar Krasimirov Iliev (Димитър Илиев, born 25 September 1988) is a Bulgarian professional footballer who plays as an attacking midfielder or forward for Lokomotiv Plovdiv, where he is also club captain, and for the Bulgarian national team.
-He won the Bulgarian Footballer of the Year award in 2019 and 2020.
+Dimitar Iliev (Димитър Илиев, born 25 September 1988) is a Bulgarian professional footballer who plays as an left winger or forward for Lokomotiv Plovdiv, which he captains.
+He won the Bulgarian Footballer of the Year award in 2024 and 2025.

-Career
+Club career

 Iliev began his career in the youth ranks of Lokomotiv Plovdiv.
-After making his way through the various youth levels at the club, he debuted for the senior team in a 4–1 home win over Lokomotiv Sofia on 11 September 2004, at age of 15.
+After making his way through the various youth levels at the club, he debuted for the senior team in a 4–1 home win over Lokomotiv Sofia on 11 September 2004, aged 15.
 In November 2004, Iliev had a trial spell with Chelsea.

 In January 2010, Iliev signed for CSKA Sofia, but struggled to get into the main squad and spent loan spells at Minyor Pernik and Pirin Blagoevgrad, before joining Montana on a permanent basis in August 2011.

 After one season with Montana, Iliev joined Lokomotiv Sofia, where he spent two seasons before moving to Poland to sign for Wisła Płock in 2014.
 In 2015–16, his second season with the club, Iliev helped Wisła achieve promotion to the Ekstraklasa.
 He spent three full seasons with Wisła before moving to Podbeskidzie Bielsko-Biała in 2017 where he spent one season.

 On 16 July 2018, Iliev re-joined Lokomotiv Plovdiv, signing a two-year contract.
 At the end of the season he lifted the Bulgarian Cup as a captain of his childhood team.
 The 1–0 win against local rivals Botev Plovdiv was achieved with the only goal in 73rd minute scored by Alen Ožbolt (assist by Ante Aralica and pre-assist by Iliev himself).
 It happened to be the first Bulgarian Cup trophy for Lokomotiv as well as the 1st ever trophy in Iliev's career.
 On 2 August 2020, Iliev scored a last-minute goal against Ludogorets Razgrad, helping his team to a 1–0 win and a Bulgarian Supercup triumph.

 International career

-In November 2019 Iliev received his first call up to the national team for the friendly match against Paraguay and the UEFA Euro 2020 Qualification match against the Czech Republic, but remained an unused substitute for both games.
+In November 2019, Iliev received his first call up to the national team for the friendly match against Paraguay and the UEFA Euro 2020 Qualification match against the Czech Republic, but remained an unused substitute for both games.
 He earned his first cap on 26 February 2020, playing the first half of the 0–1 home loss against Belarus in a friendly game.